teivah/algodeck/README.md

 ## Overview

-Algo Deck is an **open-source collection of 213 algorithmic cards** to help you preparing and suceediAlgo Deck is an **open-source collection of 213 algorithmic cards** to help you preparing and succeeding in your algorithm & data structure interview.ng in your algorithm & data structure interview.
+Algo Deck is an **open-source collection of 213 algorithmic cards** to help you preparing and succeeding in your algorithm & data structure interview.ng in your algorithm & data structure interview.

 Each card is a synthesized way to summarize a concept.
 For example: